apache/nuttx/configs/z80sim/README.txt

 http://nuttx.cvs.sourceforge.net/nuttx/misc/sims/z80sim

 The SDCC toolchain is available from http://sdcc.sourceforge.net/.
-All testing has been performed using verison 2.6.0 of the SDDC toolchain.
+All testing has been performed using version 2.6.0 of the SDCC toolchain.

 Configuring NuttX
 ^^^^^^^^^^^^^^^^^